CURA Publications Fellows

 Shaza Afifi (class of 2022) is a first-year student at GU-Q majoring in Culture and Politics.
 She currently works as a Publications Fellow at CIRS, where she edits Arabic publications and academic papers, and manages Arabic online content.
 Her interests revolve around sociology and culture studies.

 Mohammed Al-Jaberi (class of 2019) is a joint degrees student in B.S. in Foreign Service and M.A. in Arab Studies at Georgetown University.
 He is currently working on his honors thesis on the role of local governance in stability and development in war-torn Yemen.
 His research interests revolve around development, state building and political Islam.
 In addition to his role at CIRS, Mohammed has interned at Teach for Qatar, the United States Embassy in Doha, and Qatar Foundation.

-Chaïmaa Benkermi (class of 2021) is a second-year student at GU-Q. She is a French-born Algerian and has lived in Qatar since 2006.
+Chaïmaa Benkermi (class of 2021) is a second-year student at GU-Q majoring in International Politics.
+She is a French-born Algerian and has lived in Qatar since 2006.
 She currently works as a Publications Fellow at CIRS, where she edits publications and academic papers, assists with research projects and manages online content.
 Her interests revolve around the study of the 20th-century colonial era and its repercussions in today's political systems, societal structures, and ideological manifestations—nationalism and ethnicity.
 Chaïmaa is also the French Tutor for the Office of Academic Services at GU-Q.

 Asma Al-Adawi (2008-2009)